tuosuniversity/Vellum/Output/EN/How_Stopping_Can_Get_You_Started/Chapter_4_The_Pause_that_Sees.md

 ### Article 1

-**SEO-Optimized Title:** Beyond Observation: How Your Mind Actively Shapes Reality with Quantum Mindfulness
+ Beyond Observation: How Your Mind Actively Shapes Reality with Quantum Mindfulness

 **Article Body:**